polkadot-fellows/RFCs/text/0022-adopt-encointer-runtime.md

 * Fellowship: streamlined reviews of system chain runtime upgrades
 * Kusama Network: Tokenholders can easily see the changes of all system chains in one place.
 * Encointer Association: Further decentralization of the Encointer Network necessities like devops.
-* Encointer devs: May be eligible for fellowship membership because of their contributions to the encointer runtime - being a system chain.
+* Encointer devs: Being able to work directly in the Fellowship runtimes repo to streamline and synergize with other developers.

 ## Explanation